xnodeoncode/i45/README.md

 // create an instance of data context. var context = new DataContext();

-// store the data, in this case, in local storage. context.store(SampleData.JsonData.States);
+// store the data, in this case, the default local storage is used. context.store(SampleData.JsonData.States);

 // retrieve the data and log it to the console.